-The hen owner must provide their contact details (name, address, telephone number) and details of their veterinary surgeon to the Council for use in case of emergencies.
+The hen owner must provide their contact details (name, address, telephone number) and details of their veterinary surgeon to the Council and to a named Senlac Allotment Association representative for use in case of emergencies.
 Details of a second contact should also be supplied in case the owner is absent or unavailable.